 U.S. stock index futures point slightly higher

-LONDON, Sept 28 (Reuters) - * U.S. stock index futures pointed to a fractionally higher open on Wall Street on Friday, with futures for the S&P 500, the Dow Jones and the Nasdaq 100 all up 0.1 percent at 0754 GMT.
+LONDON Oct 12 (Reuters) - U.S. stock index futures pointed to a fractionally higher open on Wall Street on Friday, with futures for the S&P 500 up 0.2 percent, and contracts on the Dow Jones and the Nasdaq 100 up 0.1 percent at 0828 GMT.

 * European shares fell and Japan's Nikkei share average slipped to a fresh two-month low on Friday on concerns that this quarterly earnings season would be weak due to sluggish global growth.

 * JPMorgan Chase & Co. and Wells Fargo kick off the U.S. bank earnings season when they report third-quarter results at 1000 GMT and 1100 GMT, respectively.